Overview

 Overnight: Bao Lac

-In the morning, visit a Black Lo Lo village hidden among the surrounding mountains, where traditional wooden houses and colourful attire reflect the community’s enduring cultural heritage.
+After breakfast, visit a Black Lo Lo village hidden among the surrounding mountains, where traditional wooden houses and colourful attire reflect the community’s enduring cultural heritage.
+This remote community offers a fascinating glimpse into one of Vietnam’s most distinctive ethnic groups, whose customs and way of life have been preserved for generations.

 After breakfast, depart for Ban Gioc Waterfall (approx. 240 km – 6 hours), travelling along a scenic road lined with lush vegetation typical of Vietnam’s northeast.
 As you approach the Chinese border, the roar of cascading water signals your arrival.